longlandg/Georges-NC-Knews/README.md

 npm i express
 ```

-The Following development dependencies will also need to be installed:
+The following development dependencies will also need to be installed:

 ```
     "chai": "^4.2.0",